 Now and then, pancakes just sound like an excellent breakfast.
 Or maybe even a great idea for breakfast for dinner!
 We aren’t creative with breakfast here, so I like to change it up once a week or so if I can.
 And only on the weekends when we usually aren’t as busy.
 This week, it was pancakes.
-Tyler requested chocolate chip, but I was all out of chocolate chips, so they were just regular pancakes with butter and syrup on them.
+Tyler requested chocolate chip pancakes, so that’s what we did.

 Or you can freeze them for later.
 If you choose to freeze, make sure they freeze individually before putting them in a container together.
 Otherwise, they will all stick to one another and be a mess.
 When we use the saved pancakes, I usually pop them in the toaster.
 This tends to heat them thoroughly and also keeps them from getting soggy as the microwave does.

 Heat a flat pan over medium heat and melt a little bit of butter to keep the pancakes from sticking.
 Mix all of the ingredients until all of the lumps are gone.
 I like to use the stand mixer with the whisk attachment to mix everything.
 If you turn the mixer to a high speed to get a lot of air in the batter, then you will have fluffier pancakes.

 When I make them with an add-in, I use the paddle attachment.
 I may have bent up my whisk slightly because of the chocolate chips.